Digital Peter: Dataset, Competition and Handwriting Recognition Methods

+In this paper, we present a new dataset - Digital Peter - consisting of Peter the Great's manuscripts between 1709 and 1713 and a basic solution for their recognition with deep learning models.

+Peter the Great, the first emperor of the Russian Empire who lived at the turn of the 17th and 18th centuries, is one of the most famous figures in Russian history.
+Peter's handwritten heritage is extensive and diverse and includes his handwritten letters, notes, decrees, and statutes, often with numerous corrections and chroniclers' small additions and marks.
+A significant part of the epistolary heritage of Peter the Great is still not introduced to the scientific community.
+For these reasons, the problem of reading and transcribing his manuscripts continues to remain relevant.

-Most of the digitized Peter the Great documents were not previously available to the public.
-To assess the complexity of decoding this dataset, a Digital Peter competition was held, which allowed us to choose the best solutions from more than 200 participants.
-The article provides metrics for the best model on the Peter, IAM and Bentham datasets.
-We have shown that the Peter dataset can be used as a benchmark for various handwriting recognition models.
+To estimate the complexity of decoding this dataset, a Digital Peter competition was held, in which more than 200 participants provided their solutions.
+The best model ran on the Peter, IAM and Bentham datasets.
+These metrics are demonstrated in the article.
+We have shown that the Digital Peter dataset can be used as a benchmark for various HTR models.

-The article also analyzes the work of models that have proven themselves in OCR tasks \cite{R2AM,GRCNN,STARNet} for recognizing handwritten text on both historical and modern handwritten texts.
-Studies have shown a significant deterioration in the quality of the transition to handwritten text.

-The remaining paper organizes as follows.
-In Section \ref{related_works} the related works and methods of handwritten text recognition (HTR) are described.
-Section \ref{data_preparing} introduces a new dataset Peter and depicts it in detail.
-In Section \ref{section_baselines} we propose methods to solve the line segmentation and line recognition tasks.
-The key point why one may consider the new dataset as HTR benchmark is discussed.
-Next, Section \ref{advanced_method} describes the competition.
-We propose also there some additional techniques which can significantly improve the recognition accuracy.
+The article also analyses the work of models that have proven themselves in optical character recognition (OCR) tasks \cite{R2AM,RARE,GRCNN,STARNet} using both historical and modern handwritten texts.
+Studies have shown a significant deterioration in quality when it comes to HTR.
+The remaining paper is organized as follows.
+Section \ref{related_works} describes the related works and methods of HTR.
+Section \ref{data_preparing} introduces and describes the details of a new dataset - Digital Peter.
+Section \ref{section_baselines} includes proposed methods to solve the line segmentation and line recognition tasks and discusses why one may consider the new dataset as a HTR benchmark.
+Next, Section \ref{advanced_method} describes the competition and suggests some additional techniques that can significantly improve the recognition accuracy.
 Section \ref{conclusion} concludes the paper.